hidayalab/hidayadesk/README.md

-# FaithNotes
+# HidayaDesk

-FaithNotes is a simple and elegant note-taking application designed to help you capture your thoughts, ideas, and reminders with ease.
+HidayaDesk is a simple and elegant dashboard application designed to help you organize your bookmarks, notes, and Islamic resources with ease.
 It's built with Vue.js and Vite, providing a fast and modern user experience.

+## 🚀 Live Demo

+Check out the live demo: [https://hidayalab.github.io/hidayadesk](https://hidayalab.github.io/hidayadesk)

 ## Features